Vols Quarterback Earns Manning Award Star of the Week and Davey O’Brien Great 8 Recognition - NewsBreak

 Hooker and the Vols return to the gridiron on Saturday, Oct.
 22 at noon ET to take on UT Martin inside of Neyland Stadium on the SEC Network.
 Tickets for the Homecoming matchup against the Skyhawks are available in limited quantities at AllVols.com .
 In addition, season tickets for the 2023 campaign are on sale now at AllVols.com .

-The post Vols Quarterback Earns Manning Award Star of the Week and Davey O’Brien Great 8 Recognition appeared first on Wilson County Source .
+The post Vols Quarterback Earns Manning Award Star of the Week and Davey O’Brien Great 8 Recognition appeared first on Cheatham County Source .

 Comments / 0